Big Ticket Items to Wait on Purchasing When Moving Long Distance

 The cost of transporting a television may not seem like a lot, especially because many flat screen T.V.s tend to be lighter appliances.
 The catch comes with the delicacy of the electronics.
 Certain televisions, such as plasmas, must be transported upright.
 Given the value and fragility of many TVs, you’ll want to make a point of asking your mover for valuation and protection options.
 This will of course be an added charge, but it’s a far better option than losing a new TV.

 Clearly, you should go without the TV if you can.
-You’ll save yourself the stress and cost of moving it across country.
+You’ll save yourself the stress and cost of moving it across the country.
 If you can’t live without a television preceding your move, buy something small and cheap.
 Make your large electronic purchase after your move.

 Like cars, major household appliances, such as refrigerators and dishwashers, can be heavy, bulky items for your professional moving company to pack, resulting in additional charges.
 Check over your budget and compare the cost of living without to the price of transportation.
 If you’ve lost an appliance critical to food storage or preparation you may have to adjust your meals or eat out more often until you move.